hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/azure-sql-limitations.md

 * T-SQL debugging.
 * `USE` statement to change database.
 Create a new connection to that database instead.

-Refer the [T-SQL differences between SQL Server and Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/transact-sql-tsql-differences-sql-server) for complete reference.
+Refer the [T-SQL differences between SQL Server and Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/transact-sql-tsql-differences-sql-server) for a complete reference.